Freddie Mac Mortgage Guidelines On Conventional Loans

 - Freddie Mac has now stepped up to the plate on this scenario

 - As long as you have primary income from another source, you do not need to be hit with a Schedule C loss from your tax returns

 - This is a huge step in the right direction for many Americans with a side business

-After reading this if you have more questions please contact Mike Gracz directly on 630-659-7644 or text for faster response.
-Or email us at email@example.com.
+After reading this if you have more questions please contact Mike Gracz directly on 630-659-7644 or text for a faster response.
+Or email us at firstname.lastname@example.org.
 We offer many great programs through Freddie Mac such as HOMEONE, please see our HOMEONE BLOG for more details!